allure-framework/allure-csharp/src/Allure.Xunit.v3/README.md

 `Allure.Xunit.v3` was referenced by a project that does not enable the Microsoft Testing Platform runner.
 Set `UseMicrosoftTestingPlatformRunner` to `true`, or set `Allure_WarnIfMtpDisabled` to `false` if the warning is expected.

+### Allure runner reporter is disabled

+`Allure.Xunit.v3` relies on `AllureRunnerReporter` to correlate xUnit test lifecycle messages with Allure API calls. xUnit.net can activate only one runner reporter at a time, so activating another reporter prevents `AllureRunnerReporter` from being activated.

+The Allure runtime can still be registered when `AllureRunnerReporter` is inactive.
+This partial state is not supported: results may be missing or incomplete, and API calls that require test correlation may throw `Could not correlate Allure messages: AllureRunnerReporter was disabled.`

+To use Allure, leave `--auto-reporters` unset or set it to `on`, remove reporter switches such as `--report-junit`, and ensure no other environmentally enabled reporter is registered.

+To use another reporter, disable Allure with `--allure off` or set `isEnabled` to `false`.
+If you use default self-registration, you can instead set the `Allure_XunitEnableSelfRegistration` MSBuild property to false.
+The same value can be supplied as an environment variable when building the project.

 ### A custom entry point does not produce Allure results